groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/system-requirements.md

 ---
 ## Overview

-GroupDocs.Annotation for .NET does not require any external software or third party tool to be installed.
+GroupDocs.Annotation for .NET does not require any external software or third party tools to be installed.
 Just follow one of the way as described in [Development Environment, Installation and Configuration]({{< ref "annotation/net/getting-started/installation.md" >}}).

 ## Supported Operating Systems